narcolepticchicken/canopy/README.md

 - Optional EAS off‑chain attestation containing the call binding (callHash, expiry, nonce).
 - A pluggable policy engine (OPA → Wasm).
 Defaults to allow.
 - Solidity helpers: an on‑chain verifier library, a minimal ERC‑2771 forwarder, and a venue example.
+See the [docs](docs/README.md) directory for extended topics and deep dives.

 ## Prerequisites
 - Node 20+ (an `.nvmrc` is provided): `nvm use`